-Fighting for Victims of Discrimination, Sexual Harassment & Employer Retaliation
+Fighting For Victims Of Discrimination, Sexual Harassment And Employer Retaliation

 For victims who’ve suffered harm as the result of wrongful conduct in the workplace, this can cause tremendous pain and suffering, as well as tangible losses.

-If you have been a victim of discrimination, sexual harassment, or other unlawful conduct, Power Rogers, LLP is available to help.
+If you have been a victim of discrimination, sexual harassment, or other unlawful conduct, Power Rogers is available to help.
 Led by some of the nation’s leading plaintiffs’ trial attorneys, our firm can explore your options for pursuing legal action over civil rights violations involving employment.

 - $900 Million More in Recoveries Than our Closest Competitor Since 2000